ivanpmartell/LittleWarGameClient/README.md

 The client also supports the Steam overlay, as well as multiple profiles.

 This project is completely open source.
-Feel free to fork and make pull requests, additionally please report any issues [here](https://github.com/ivanpmartell/LittleWarGameClient/issues).
+Feel free to fork and make pull requests, additionally please report any issues or bugs [here](https://github.com/ivanpmartell/LittleWarGameClient/issues).

 ## Important

-If updating from versions below 0.6.3:
+If updating from versions below 0.8.0:

-Versions 0.6.3+ are not compatible with previous versions.
+Versions 0.8.0+ are not compatible with previous versions.
 The libraries required to run the program have been updated and a full update is needed.
 Download the complete package from below, and replace your previous files with the updated files.
 Do not use update_64/86.zip file to update.
 The data and settings folder can be kept so as to not lose any of your previous configurations, e.g. downloaded replays or login cookies.